Bead Glossary A to J

 BEADED BEADS

-A bead constructed of small beads such as Seed Beads or crystals, stitched together to form a three-dimensional shape.
+An individual bead constructed of small beads such as Seed Beads or crystals, stitched together, usually over a base bead, to form a three dimensional shape.

 Above is an example of a Beaded Bead using Peyote stitch and Seed Beads.